 A quick answer to your question

 Is that ginseng is not contraindicated in your case.
 You can try the best 6-year-old sliced ginseng (liang or better) from a reliable source (Korea, Taiwan).
 I suggest you read our page on general use of ginseng .
-I would point out that the use of medicinal plants for the treatment of particular illnesses requires medical supervision.
-And now that I have already said the most important thing, I would like to take a few more notes.
+I would like to point out that the use of medicinal plants for the treatment of specific diseases requires medical supervision.
+And now that I have already said the most important thing, I would like to make a few other remarks.

 In fact, ginseng can help with hypertension

-In fact, ginseng has a certain antihypertensive, in particular a stabilizing effect on blood pressure ( chen2008cpe ), especially in cases of primary (essential) hypertension.
-The Japanese herbal combination of ginseng, ginger and one other herb, which I do not recall now (ginseng is the main ingredient) has the ability to relieve essential hypertension in approximately 30% of patients.
-I have also forgotten the name of the magazine where I read this number, but if you want resources, look at the article on the antihypertensive effect of ginseng, there are plenty of resources .
+In fact, ginseng has some antihypertensive, in particular a stabilizing effect on blood pressure ( chen2008cpe ), especially in cases of primary (essential) hypertension.
+The Japanese herbal combination of ginseng, ginger and one other herb, which I do not recall now (ginseng is the main ingredient) has the ability to relieve essential hypertension in about 30% of patients.
+I have also forgotten the name of the magazine where I read this number, but if you want resources, look at the article on the antihypertensive effect of ginseng, there is a lot of resources.
 So, ginseng is not contraindicated in primary hypertension.
-The fear that ginseng's stimulation effect is linked to an increase in blood pressure is generally unjustified, and is mostly due to the fact that ginseng is knit with normal pressure-enhancing caffeine-based stimulants.
+The concern that ginseng's stimulation effect is linked to an increase in blood pressure is generally unjustified, and is mostly due to the fact that ginseng is rooted in normal caffeine-enhancing pressures.

-Patients with hypertension, whether they are taking ginseng or not, should be in contact with a doctor and should regularly measure the pressure.
-Those doctors whose university did not provide a course of medical botany can learn about the mechanisms of action of a valued and well-studied plant that ginseng is able to learn from thousands of available books and scientific papers .
+Patients with hypertension, whether they are ginseng or not, should be in contact with a doctor and should regularly measure the pressure.
+Those physicians whose university did not provide a course of medical botany can learn about the mechanisms of action of a valued and well-studied plant that ginseng is able to learn from thousands of available books and scientific papers .

-The healing and stimulating potential of ginseng is also available to people with hypertension treated with conventional drugs.
-For more information, please see the answers to some other (mostly Czech) questioners about high blood pressure:
+The healing and stimulation potential of ginseng is therefore also available to people with hypertension treated with conventional drugs.
+For further information, you can see the answers to some other (mostly Czech) questioners about high blood pressure:

-- Use of ginseng at high blood pressure (hypertension)
+- Taking ginseng at high blood pressure (hypertension)

 - Reduced blood pressure (hypotension)